anuj1501/anuj-raghani-website/content/home/experience.md

       * Pursuing a thorough research on dynamic computation offloading of IOT devices in FOG Network using deep reinforcement learning under Dr. Arani Bhattacharya.
-      * Conducted thorough literature surveys, analyzed and experimented with existing approaches and built a framework for simulating this ecosystem
+      * Conducted thorough literature surveys, analyzed and experimented with existing approaches and built a framework for simulating this ecosystem.
 design:
   columns: '2'
 ---